ZhelinSheng/Fractal-dimension-approximation-and-data-sets/README.md

 # Fractal-dimension-approximation-and-data-sets
-The projected was supported in part by the funds provided by the University of Rochester Office of Undergraduate Researc
+The project was supported in part by the funds provided by the University of Rochester Office of Undergraduate Researc